-Old Tbilisi offers its own attractions, including the Royal and Sulfur Baths, the Narikala Fortress, and the art galleries of Chardini Street.
+Old Tbilisi offers its own attractions, including the Royal Baths and Sulfur Baths, respectively, the Narikala Fortress, and the art galleries of Chardini Street.
 It is home to some attractive neighbourhoods that are worth exploring, including Sololaki, Betelmi, and Mtsasminda.

 There are also several stunning lakes located just outside the city that are popular destinations for weekend excursions from Tbilisi.
 Turtle Lake offers paddle boats, mountain and city views, and some good hikes, and is near the G. Chitaia Ethnographical Open-Air Museum.
 Another popular option is Lake Lisi, a larger lake that is better for swimming.

 Become our Tbilisi Travel Expert

 We are looking for contributors for our Tbilisi travel guide.
 If you are a local, a regular traveller to Tbilisi or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Intrepid Travel is one of the world's leading suppliers of small

 group adventures focused on getting off the beaten track and having